gsong/express-react-project-starter/docs/deployment.md

 ## Prerequisites

-The [prerequisites to deploy to Heorku][prerequisites] is the same as the local development environment.
+The [prerequisites to deploy to Heroku][prerequisites] is the same as the local development environment.

 You'll also need to [setup up the `.env` file][dotenv] in your project